edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

 ### Browser Challenge {/*browser-challenge*/}

-Sends a browser challenge to the client.
+Sends a JavaScript-based challenge to the client.
 The client must solve this challenge within a few seconds.

 The client's response to the browser challenge determines what happens next.